-These cars were involved in racing, but without much success, piloted by their Designer Fred Tone.
+These cars had a history of racing, but with little success, piloted by their Designer Fred Tone.
 But the cars themselves were among the most attractive ever built.
 The company continued until the mid-teens, at which time it succumbed to financial difficulties.
 The 1909 model, as illustrated here, is the pinnacle of the American Underslung sports car idiom.

-The history of this car and the others which were discovered along with it is one of the great tales in the annals of the automotive hobby.
-Mr. Walter Seeley essentially devoted a decade of his life to the discovery, research, and restoration of four American Underslungs.
-These cars were affordable to only the wealthy, and, the company advertised that they were made for “the discriminating few”.
+The history of this car and the others discovered along with it is one of the great tales in the annals of the automotive hobby.
+Mr. Walter Seeley devoted a decade of his life to the discovery, research, and restoration of four American Underslung automobiles.
+These cars were affordable to only the wealthy, and, the company advertised that it made them for “the discriminating few”.
 One such individual who had the finances to afford such a car was coal baron F. C. Deemer of Brookville, Pennsylvania.

-Mr. Deemer purchased one of the original 1907 American roadsters at a time when this foresighted company was producing a pure sports car, in the absence of such activity by virtually any other automotive maker in this country.
+Mr. Deemer purchased one of the original 1907 American roadsters when this foresighted company was producing a pure sports car, in the absence of such activity by virtually any other automotive maker in this country.
 In 1908, he ventured out on his honeymoon with his bride and they stayed overnight in Oil City, Pennsylvania, where their car was stored in a local garage.
-That garage caught on fire during the night and the cars stored in it, including the American Underslung, were almost destroyed.
+That garage caught on fire during the night and it almost destroyed the cars stored in it, including the American Underslung.

 When he died in 1959, the cars passed on to his two sons, Alex and Frank.
 In 1960, Mr. Seeley heard of the existence of such cars.
-Although the cars were not for sale, Mr. Deemer did allow Mr. Seeley to see the cars and the revelation of finding four early American Underslungs was intoxicating to Mr. Seeley.
-A deal was subsequently struck whereby Mr. Seeley would restore the cars and would then be allowed to keep one for himself.
+Although the cars were not for sale, Mr. Deemer allowed Mr. Seeley to see the cars and the revelation of finding four early American Underslung was intoxicating to Mr. Seeley.
+A deal was struck whereby Mr. Seeley would restore the cars and could then keep one for himself.